Skip to main content

 The Hunchback of Notre Dame (1996)

 When did Disney get so woke?
-I think the answer is a lot more complicated than any single spot on the timeline, but if I had to pick a single turning point, I'd have to say Howard Ashman.
+I think the answer is a lot more complicated than any single spot on the timeline, but if I had to pick a single turning point, I'd have to say Howard Ashman, the central architect of Disney Animation's most successful period.
 (Though are we all going to pretend that if Walt had been alive during the YouTube era that we wouldn't be seeing Twitter alight with all sorts of white male rage over "it's a small world" and Walt selling out to the woke mob?)
 I bring Howard Ashman for a couple of reasons.

 The plight of systemically oppressed groups is absolutely a key thread within the Disney culture and those who have participated in it.
 People who imagine that Disney just walked up to the big kid’s table one day trying to show off how many adult words he knew, they show a supreme lack of curiosity for the place Disney has had in the hearts of people who feel marginalized.

-So, some patterns to note before we close:
+So, some patterns to note before we move on:

 The Walt Disney Company built its operations on the appeal to a fabricated but benign fantasy about happiness and goodness.
-This proved immensely popular with a lot of people, and that is how it became so popular, such that many individuals would try hard to project blemishes or injuries onto the Walt Disney Company.
+This proved immensely popular with a lot of people, and that is how it became so popular, such that many individuals would try hard to project blemishes or injuries onto the Walt Disney Company--anything to keep them away from the big kid's table.

 When Disney tried to step ahead of the conversation and be socially mindful (i.e. Pocahontas), they flubbed really hard--in part because they did not do a sufficient job at anticipating the full implications of the subject they were depicting or how they were depicting it.
 The narrative that larger journalism and criticism has always defaulted to has cast The Walt Disney Company as this hermetic island detached from the real world.